February 1st, 2014 / Author: Jimmy Ng

-Well, darkness and hatred is a very easily accessible emotion.
+Well, darkness and hatred is an easily accessible emotion.
 Having taken many years of acting, I can attest that’s true.
 What about love?
 Can youths write about love?
 For sure!

 Adults call youthful lust puppy love.
 But that only degrades their emotion as less intense and real.
 Remembering my crushes during my formidable years, I was traumatized when girls didn’t like me, and in some ways, that has carried over to my adult life.
 We know youngens love just as much as adults do.
 I mean, look at the young adult book market, it’s massive.
 And Twilight wasn’t the start of it all, but being one of the biggest best sellers indicates the voracity of young love.
 I’ve also met a lot of grown men who’ve yet to grow up.
 Trust me.
 We ain’t dat mature when it comes to women.

 There’s one main point that I’m trying to make here.
 Don’t argue for your limitations, and no one is an expert on you but you.
 You wanna do something, follow your dreams, pursue a passion, do something that people have said you can’t?
 Good.
 And fuck the naysayers.
 Failure is when you argue for your own limitations.
 Success isn’t determined for the weak-hearted.
 Often, it takes strength and courage to following your dreams.
 Whether you make it or not can’t be a determinate of your success—says the unpublished novelist—but to quit or to not start are the true failures.
 To use a simple example, you have to be in it to win it.

 November 9th, 2013 / Author: Jimmy Ng